NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/netapp_dataops/traditional/anf/anf_module_readme.md

 - Azure region (location)
 - Virtual network name
 - Subnet name
-- Default protocol types (NFSv3, NFSv4.1, CIFS)
+- Default protocol types (NFSv3, NFSv4.1, SMB)

 The configuration is saved to `~/.netapp_dataops/anf_config.json` and allows you to call functions with minimal parameters: